porumamilla/airflow-fileupload-to-gcs/README.md

 docker-compose up -d

-Once the airflow is up and running on docker and access the application using the URL http://localhost:8080/
+Once the airflow is up and running on docker and access the application using the URL http://localhost:8080/ Also make sure that the GCP service account is configured under connections section.

 Under dags tab please run the dag site-visits-dag